Carnegie Mellon University

 Master's students must register for a full-time course load (36 or more units) in each semester.
 The selection of the degree must be made at the time of application, and you will be notified of the admission decision for the specific degree to which you applied.

 EST&P tuition is charged at the standard College of Engineering (Carnegie Institute of Technology) graduate student rate, and students are billed each semester for one-half of the academic year graduate tuition.
 The current CIT graduate tuition and fees are posted on the HUB website Graduate Tuition & Fees page.
 An EST&P or EST&P-APS student who completes the program in two semesters will pay for one academic year of tuition and EST&P-AS or EST&P-AAS student will pay for three semesters.
-The full cost of attendance is estimated for CIT by including activity & technology fees, transportation, off-campus housing, health insurance, etc. on the Hub website Itemized CIT Cost of Attendance page.
+Tuition changes before each fall semester, usually increasing by a few percent.

 The Carnegie Mellon Career and Professional Development Center supports EST&P students with career and job search assistance, and they also offer engineering student placement data.
-You will find data here from EST&P alumni, as well as, from other Engineering programs and departments.
-Placement survey data is available from CPDC.

 Yes, there are project and independent study opportunities in all EST&P MS degrees.